hee9joon/Super-Resolution-GANs/readme.md

 - [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219)

 I used the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) dataset and aimed to upscale 128 resolution image 512 one.
-Unfortunately I couldn't yield the results from the paper.
+Unfortunately I couldn't yield the 'photo-realistic' results like samples in the papers.
 If you have any appropriate methods or (hyper) parameters, please let me know.
 I will modify it.

 ### 1. Quantitative Analysis